Justin McCarty, DO, Is Named 2018–19 Stepping Strong Trauma Fellow

-A: This year I will be focusing on evidence-based research, so I’m learning about advanced statistical analysis and methods, running and evaluating clinical trials, and finding the best ways to best train lay people and first responders in the event of an emergency.
+A: This year I will be focusing on evidence-based research, so I’m learning about advanced statistical analysis and methods, running and evaluating clinical trials, and finding the best ways to best train laypeople and first responders in the event of an emergency.

 As far as how this can be applied to my surgical career, I believe the best surgeons are those who have a firm grasp on research.
-Surgical residents are not typically trained as scientists during their clinical training, so I am very grateful to Stepping Strong for providing this unique opportunity.
+Surgical residents are not typically trained as scientists during their clinical training, so I am very grateful to the Stepping Strong Center for providing this unique opportunity.

 Q: As a core member of the emergency preparedness team, you are helping to plan Stepping Strong’s first Consensus Conference in February.
 When is the conference, what’s the goal, and who will be attending?

-A: The conference, entitled National Agenda for Prehospital Bleeding Control Research, will be held on February 27–28, 2019 in Boston in the Longwood medical area.
+A: The conference, entitled National Agenda for Prehospital Bleeding Control Research, will be held on February 27–28, 2019, in Boston in the Longwood Medical Area.
 Our goal is to create a national research agenda for use by clinicians, researchers, funding organizations, policymakers, and other key stakeholders, which will be the standard for years to come.